BatuhanTekin95/SIEM-Investigation-Case-Studies/docs/01-Splunk-Fundamentals.md

 Another useful feature visible on the search screen was the event timeline.
 Splunk automatically generated a visual timeline showing the distribution of events across the selected time range, providing a quick overview of activity patterns within the dataset.

-At this stage, the VPN logs were successfully indexed and ready for further analysis using SPL (Search Processing Language).
+At this stage, the VPN logs were successfully indexed and ready for further analysis using SPL (Search Processing Language), Splunk's query language for searching, filtering, and analyzing security data.

 ## Common SPL Commands for SOC Investigations